— The Jacob Bromwell® Story —

 Work with a variety of premium materials.
 We work with a variety of premium materials, including steel, stainless steel, tin, aluminum, copper, wood, iron, and leather - all sourced domestically.
 None of our products contain plastic parts or components.
 By using high-grade materials, Jacob Bromwell® products remain 100% authentic from the day they were created and are guaranteed to last a lifetime.

 Our logo is our founder's actual signature.
-In keeping with the authenticity of the brand, our logo is our founder's actual signature, made with his own hand.
+In keeping with the authenticity of the brand, the Jacob Bromwell® logo is our founder's actual signature, made with his own hand.

-Millions of units sold.
-With millions of units sold and lifetime sales of over $1 billion since 1819, it is estimated that 1 in 4 American households still own a Jacob Bromwell® product.
+Tens of millions of units sold.
+With tens millions of units sold and lifetime sales of over $1 billion since 1819, it is estimated that 1 in 4 American households still own a Jacob Bromwell® product.
+(Hint: Check your kitchen cabinets for one of our antique flour sifters or graters!).

 Historically important products.
-Since 1819, our company has produced the Original Popcorn Popper and Legendary Flour Sifter, historically important icons of 19th-century domestic Americana, just like our Classic Tin Cup, which was widely used during the Civil War.
+Since 1819, Jacob Bromwell® has produced the Original Popcorn Popper and Legendary Flour Sifter, historically important icons of 19th-century domestic Americana, just like our Classic Tin Cup, which was widely used during the Civil War.

 The Original Popcorn Popper was originally $3.50 for a gross.
 The Original Popcorn Popper, one of the oldest products in our line, was originally sold at a wholesale price of $3.50 for a gross.

 We patented the world's first flour sifter.
-Our company patented, manufactured, and marketed some of America's most popular and iconic housewares products, including the Legendary Flour Sifter, Wonder Shredders, and Original Popcorn Popper - to name a few.
+Jacob Bromwell® patented, manufactured, and marketed some of America's most popular and iconic housewares products, including the Legendary Flour Sifter, Wonder Shredders, and Original Popcorn Popper - to name a few.
 Still today, the designs, manufacturing processes, and materials of these products remain virtually unchanged.

 We were the largest business of its kind in the United States.
-By the late 1800s, Bromwell operated 7 factories throughout Ohio, Indiana, and New Jersey, and had upwards of 1,000 employees.
-As the largest business of its kind in the United States, it billed itself as having "the largest capacity in the country".
+By the late 1800s, Jacob Bromwell® operated 7 factories throughout Ohio, Indiana, and New Jersey, and had upwards of 1,000 employees.
+As the largest business of its kind in the United States, the company frequently billed itself as having "the largest capacity in the country".

 Historic Greensburg, Indiana factory converted into apartments.
 Originally built in 1903, our historic Greensburg, Indiana factory located at 530 West First Street is a two-story brick building that has been recently converted into apartments.
 In fact, it was added to the National Register of Historic Places in 1990.
 How would you like to live in a building that once made Bromwell tin cups, flour sifters, popcorn poppers, and wire-based household items?

-Our company and its products have had a significant cultural and economic impact in America.
-As such, several original pieces of machinery and equipment are part of a permanent exhibit at the Indiana State Museum in Indianapolis, Indiana.
+Jacob Bromwell® and its products have had a significant cultural and economic impact in America.
+Several original pieces of machinery and equipment are part of a permanent exhibit at the Indiana State Museum in Indianapolis, Indiana.
 Historical Bromwell products can also be found at numerous museums across the country, including The Rossen House in Phoenix, Arizona.

 Case heard in the U.S. Supreme Court.
 Back in 1923, The Bromwell Brush & Wire Goods Co. had a case heard in the U.S. Supreme Court [The Bromwell Brush & Wire Goods Co. v.
 State Board of Charities & Corrections of Kentucky], in regards to a breach of contract dealing with inmate labor.

-Two manufacturing facilities and customers worldwide.
-Today, Jacob Bromwell® operates manufacturing facilities in Indiana and Vermont and the company is proud to support over 100 American jobs.
-Our products are sold at select specialty retailers throughout North America, Australia, Asia, and Europe.
+Numerous manufacturing facilities and customers worldwide.
+Today, Jacob Bromwell® proudly manufactures the majority of its products in the USA, operates numerous manufacturing facilities, and supports more than 100 American jobs.
+Our products are sold through our website and at select specialty retailers throughout North America, Australia, Asia, and Europe.

 Creators of the luxury flask category.
-Jacob Bromwell® is proud to have created the luxury flask category, having brought to market the first copper flask, the Great American Flask.
-Since then, our line of flasks has grown to more than a dozen different models.
+Jacob Bromwell® is proud to have created the luxury flask category, having brought to market the first copper flask in 2012, the Great American Flask.
+Since then, our line of luxury flasks has grown to more than one dozen different models.

 Diverse customer base.
 Our diverse customer base includes young and affluent urban professionals, mothers and grandmothers, chefs and bakers, celebrities and politicians, homesteaders and cabin dwellers, the "chronically nostalgic", and even Hollywood set designers seeking period-correct pieces.